Rolandkh/meal-planner/meal-planner-app-spec.md

 │  NOTES FOR NEXT WEEK                    │
 │  ──────────────────────────────────    │
 │  ┌─────────────────────────────────┐   │
 │  │ Less mackerel.
-Maia loved the   │   │
+Maya loved the   │   │
 │  │ pasta night - keep that.
 Need   │   │
 │  │ more variety in my lunches.     │   │
 │  └─────────────────────────────────┘   │